globocom/tornado-cors/README.md

     # Value for the Access-Control-Allow-Methods header.
 Default: None (no header)
     CORS_METHODS = 'GET, POST, PUT, DELETE'

     # Value for the Access-Control-Max-Age header.
-Default: 86400 (no header)
+Default: 86400
     CORS_MAX_AGE = 21600

     ...